-Exempt employees are expected to work as much of each workday as is necessary to fulfill their job responsibilities.
-Exempt employees are not eligible for overtime pay.
-At the sole discretion of Fulton County, exempt employees, with the exception of employees in fee positions, may be offered compensatory time in certain circumstances, upon approval from the County Manager for departments under his direct supervision.
-The approval for compensatory time for other exempt employees who report to the County Attorney, the County Auditor or any other elected constitutional officer shall be made by those respective department or agency heads.
-If such compensatory time is offered, exempt employees will be allowed to use the compensatory time at a time convenient for Fulton County.
-Exempt employees will receive payment for accrued unused compensatory time at their regular rate of pay upon separation from employment with Fulton County.
+Exempt employees are expected to work as much of each workday as is necessary to fulfill their job responsibilities without extra compensation.
+At the sole discretion of the County Manager, exempt employees in departments under his/her supervision, with the exception of employees in fee positions, may accrue exempt compensatory time at the rate of 1 hour for 1 hour worked up to two hundred forty (240) hours.
+The approval for exempt compensatory time for other exempt employees who report to the County Attorney, the County Auditor, the Clerk to the Commission or any other elected officer shall be made by those respective department or agency heads.